wmde/wikidata-wikibase-architecture/README.md

 This documentation is made up of multiple [arc42 templates](https://docs.arc42.org/home/), divided by component.

-A high levels [arc42 templates](https://docs.arc42.org/home/) connects all of the components.
+A high level [arc42 template](https://docs.arc42.org/home/) connects all of the components.

 ## High level Contents